Thursday, May 31, 2012

 Shabanu's family's life now centers around preparations for two marriages in the next year.
 It is also one of the main reasons for the sale of camels at Sibi.
 Older sister Phulan has been betrothed to her cousin, Hamir whom she will marry after the feast of Ramadan this year.
 It is expected that Shabanu will follow her sister the next year, marrying Hamir's brother Murad, soon after she begins her menses.

 Not long after returning home from Sibi, a devastating sandstorm strikes, fatally injuring Grandfather.
 Out of respect for his wishes, the family takes him to Derawar to die.
 Too early to travel to Mehrabpur for Phulan's wedding, Shabanu's family waits for a bit and then proceeds to Mehrabpur to meet up with Hamir and Murad.
-Once there, Shabanu tells the reader of the tense situation between Hamir and Murad and former landowner, Nazir Mohammad who sold them a part of his land only to see it flourish under the brother's hard work.
-This tension will come to head shortly as a result of a chance encounter.
+There exists a tense situation between Hamir and Murad, and the former landowner, Nazir Mohammad who sold them a part of his land only to see it flourish under the two brothers' hard work.
+This tension becomes a crisis soon after Shabanu's arrival, as a result of a chance encounter.

 Discussion